 Before you begin

 We are very excited to bring QuickBooks Online connectivity to A2X.
 QuickBooks Online USA, Canada, UK and Australia are all supported in A2X and you can connect to any Amazon marketplace.

-Step 2: Get connected to QuickBooks
+STEP 2: Connecting to QuickBooks

-Step 3: Set Bank Accounts
+STEP 3: Setting the Bank Accounts

-Once you have been redirected back to the A2X site you will need to select the bank/credit card accounts that you use with Amazon.
+Go to A2X Settings > Connections and select the bank/credit card accounts that you use with Amazon.

-You will need to map to the bank account that Amazon deposits settlements into and also to the credit card account that is used to pay amounts owed to Amazon.
+You need to map to the bank account that Amazon deposits settlements into and also to the credit card account that is used to pay amounts owed to Amazon.

 If you sell on Amazon in multiple currencies - for example Amazon.com in USD and Amazon.ca in CAD, or Amazon.co.uk in GBP and Amazon.de in EUR - then you will need to set up multiple deposit accounts for QuickBooks in your A2X settings.
 There are two ways to do this: